Vick-Ye/DuckDevices/README.md

 "The Unscented Kalman Filter for Nonlinear Estimation" by Eric A. Wan and Rudolph van der Merwe

-"The square-root unscented Kalman filter for state and parameter-estiMatRealion" by Rudolph van der Merwe and Eric A. Wan
+"The square-root unscented Kalman filter for state and parameter-estimation" by Rudolph van der Merwe and Eric A. Wan

 "A more efficient rank-one covariance matrix update for evolution strategies" by Oswin Krause and Christian Igel